Theresa Tam: Early life and education

-Tam was born in British Hong Kong and grew up in the United Kingdom.
+In 1965, Tam was born in British Hong Kong and later grew up in the United Kingdom.
 She attended medical school at the University of Nottingham, earning an MBBS 1989.
 In 1996, She completed her pediatric residency at the University of Alberta, and in 1997, a pediatric infectious diseases fellowship at University of British Columbia.

 Since 1996, Tam has been a fellow of the Royal College of Physicians and Surgeons of Canada.

 Career

-Tam, a pediatric infectious disease specialist, was "assistant deputy minister of infectious disease prevention and control" at PHAC.
+Tam, a pediatric infectious disease specialist, was "assistant deputy minister of infectious disease prevention and control" at Public Health Agency of Canada (PHAC).
 In 2003, Tam was the chief of Health Canada's immunization and respiratory infections division during the SARS outbreak.

 Tam was a co-chair of a 2006 federal report on pandemic preparedness in the wake of the SARS outbreak in Canada, which envisioned a respiratory infection pandemic that was described in The Globe and Mail as foreshadowing the COVID-19 pandemic "with eerie accuracy."
 At that time in 2006, she was Director of the Immunization and Respiratory Infections Division at the PHAC.

 Tam said the opioid crisis, which cost over 2,500 lives in Canada in 2016, could be higher than 3,000 in 2017 if the current trend continues.
 "This far surpasses the number of motor-vehicle fatalities."
 She said overprescription of opioids contributed to this trend.

 Tam is on the Independent Oversight and Advisory Committee of the Health Emergencies Programme of the World Health Organization (WHO), a role she took up between April and June 2018.
 She is an official advisor to the WHO's International Health Regulations Emergency Committee on 2019-nCoV.